himb-franklin-lab/himb-franklin-lab.github.io/content/_index.md

 ---
 title: "Franklin Lab at HIMB"
 date: 2022-10-24
-type: "_index"  # You can change this to match your theme's structure (e.g., "home" or "landing")
+type: "homepage"  # You can change this to match your theme's structure (e.g., "home" or "landing")
 ---

 # Welcome to the Franklin Lab!

-Hawaii Institute of Marine Biology
+Hawaii Institute of Marine Biology<br>
-School of Ocean and Earth Science and Technology
-University of Hawaii at Manoa
+School of Ocean and Earth Science and Technology <br> University of Hawaii at Manoa

 <!-- Call to Action Buttons -->